rskrzydelski/pulse-engine/BACKLOG.md

 ------TASKS-----------------------------
 - update blog
 - add support for rest of farms
-- add popups to cards with description
+- add popups to cards with description, descriptions like supported pools, disclaimer
 - add logs/errors messages to the user during on chain analysis
 - returned value can't be null? export async function rpc_getProvidedLiquidity(